 Children's Hospital is part of the UPMC family.

-The research projects by the Division of Pediatric General and Thoracic Surgery at Children’s Hospital of Pittsburgh of UPMC include a variety of significant lab- and clinic-based initiatives.
+The research projects by the Division of Pediatric General and Thoracic Surgery at UPMC Children’s Hospital of Pittsburgh include a variety of significant lab- and clinic-based initiatives.

 Among the research projects underway is an examination of the basic mechanisms by which cells lining the intestine become damaged, resulting in necrotizing enterocolitis, an inflammation causing injury to the bowel of premature babies.
 Results of these studies may help doctors treat children with intestinal disorders, such as Crohn’s disease, colitis and ulcers.

 Researchers are also engaged in studies comparing minimally invasive laparoscopy to more traditional surgical techniques for certain types of infantile conditions; use of blood transfusions in pediatric trauma patients; and traumatic injury prevention.
 Other research is focused on pancreatic development, with a goal of understanding the mechanisms behind the differentiation of pancreatic precursor cells so as to engineer stem cells into cells that make insulin for the treatment of diabetes.
 Along similar lines, studies of the way in which intestine and the nerves inside the intestine form are also being conducted, so that we may better understand ways in which we may treat intestinal diseases such as atresia and Hirschsprung’s disease.